 3. In 2012, the Ninth Circuit upheld a preliminary injunction in Lavan v.
 City of Los Angeles, 693 F.3d 1022 (9th Cir.
 2012), 133 S.Ct.
 2855 (2013) cert denied.
-Lavan challenged the enforcement of an earlier version of LAMC § 56.11, proscribing the placement of any personal property on public property.
+Lavan challenged the enforcement of an earlier version of Los Angeles Municipal Code § 56.11, proscribing the placement of any personal property on public property.
 Lavan v.
 City of Los Angeles, 797 F.Supp.2d 1005 (C.D.
 Cal.
 2011).
-In Lavan, the district court enjoined the City from seizing property of unhoused individuals which is not abandoned, evidence of a crime or creates an immediate public hazard without complying with due process notice requirements.
+In Lavan, the district court enjoined the City from seizing property of unhoused individuals without due process notice requirements unless it is abandoned, evidence of a crime or creates an immediate public hazard.
 The injunction also barred the City from summarily destroying seized property and ordered the City to store the property for 90 days, consistent with state law.
 In affirming the rights of the plaintiffs in Lavan, the Ninth Circuit underscored that the "simple rule [i.e. notice and an opportunity to be heard by an impartial tribunal] holds whether the property in question is an Escalade or a [tent], a Cadillac or a cart."
 693 F.3d at 1032.